Peter Hall (architect): Post-Opera House career

 Following the challenges of completing the Opera House, Hall established a practice in North Sydney (1969—1992) first as Hall and Anderson, later Hall and Bowe, then Hall Bowe and Webber.
 He was responsible for the design of numerous buildings including the Sports and Aquatic Centre at Sydney University; North Sydney Technical College Stage 7; renovation and conversion of the Marian Street Theatre Killara; individual houses and commercial projects; and the Blue Circle (now Boral) Southern Cement Plant at Berrima, NSW, consulting to Ove Arup and Partners.
 The Berrima project was awarded the Concrete Institute of Australia's Award of Excellence in 1979 and is notable for Hall's characteristic strong and elegant integration of structure and form.

 From 1977 to 1980 Hall accepted a three-year contract as Director of Architecture, Commonwealth Department of Housing and Construction, Canberra.
 He brought his management skills to bear on the task of revitalising a somewhat moribund and engineer-dominated public office which employed over 400 architects throughout Australia.
 He transformed the organisation of architectural services, integrated design and construction teams, involved leading private practice firms in design work, and activated a range of review panels for major projects including the Australian Defence Forces Academy and the Garden Island Naval Base.

 In the mid 1980s Hall worked on the design of the forecourt of the Sydney Opera House, developing its form, structure, paving and finishes in association with the office of the NSW Government Architect.
 The forecourt won the Lloyd Rees Civic Design Award in 1988.

 Sydney Opera House forecourt and concourse soon after completion in 1988.
 Hall worked on the project in conjunction with the New South Wales Government Architect's Office.

 In community service Hall contributed his expertise as a board member of the Australia Council for the Arts, the Marionette Theatre of Australia, and chaired the Theatre Board of the Australia Council.

+Death and legacy

 Peter Hall died of a stroke on 19 May 1995, his deteriorating health perhaps exacerbated by the rekindling of old controversies in the exhibition, ‘Unseen Utzon’, at the Opera House in late 1994 and early 1995.
 He is survived by his second wife Penelope and five adult children to two marriages.
 Hall's first wife Libby, from whom he was divorced in 1969, died in 2016.

 After Hall's death former Government Architect Ted Farmer penned a moving eulogy:

 I had to choose a design architect who would replace Utzon.
 I then asked Peter if he would do this but warned him that the project would always be mixed up with politics.
 That it could lead to fame for him or the reverse ...
 After a great deal of thought he accepted.
 He succeeded beyond doubt but there is no doubt he sacrificed his career in loyalty to his profession and to me personally.